apiflask/apiflask/README.md

     if pet_id > len(pets) - 1:
         abort(404)
     # you can also return an ORM/ODM model class instance directly
+    # APIFlask will serialize the object into JSON format
     return pets[pet_id]